-means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out an occupation if the carrying out of the occupation that -

-- (a) does not involve employing a person who is not a member of the occupier's household; and - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and - (c) does not occupy an area greater than 20 m; and - (d) does not involve the display on the premises of a sign with an area exceeding 0.2 m; and - (e) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and - (f) does not - require a greater number of parking spaces than normally required for a single dwelling; or - result in an increase in traffic volume in the neighbourhood; and - (g) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and - (h) does not include provision for the fuelling, repair or maintenance of motor vehicles: an - does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located.
+home business means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out a business, service or profession - (a) does not involve employing more than 2 people who are not members of the occupier's household; and (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and (c) does not occupy an area greater than 50 m2; and (d) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and (e) does not result in traffic difficulties as a result of the inadequacy of parking or an increase in traffic volumes in the neighbourhood; and (f) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and (g) does not involve the use of an essential service that is (g) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located. home occupation means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out an occupation if the carrying out of the occupation that - (a) does not involve employing a person who is not a member of the occupier's household; and (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and (c) does not occupy an area greater than 20 m2; and (d) does not involve the display on the premises of a sign with an area exceeding 0.2 m2; and (e) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and (f) does not - (i) require a greater number of parking spaces than normally required for a single dwelling; or (ii) result in an increase in traffic volume in the neighbourhood; and (g) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and (h) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located. hotel means premises the subject of a hotel licence other than a small bar or tavern licence granted under the Liquor Control Act 1988 including any betting agency on the premises.